-Before entering the anatomy lab or viewing cadaver images all students must carefully read and submit attestation to the RWJMS Anatomy Lab Use Agreement electronically through our school's Anatomy Lab Manual on Canvas.
-A clear understanding and adherence to the terms outlined will ensure that the lab experience will be respectful, safe, and productive for all.
-Working in the anatomy lab is a privilege and as such is subject to being revoked if a student fails to follow any of the procedures or policies stated in this document.
+Before entering the cadaver lab or viewing cadaver images, all students must carefully read and electronically submit attestation to this Cadaver Lab User Agreement.
+The link for the required attestation is located at the end of this document.

+By reading and signing the attestation, lab users acknowledge their understanding and commitment to these guidelines, ensuring a respectful, safe, and productive learning environment for all.
+Working in the anatomy lab is a privilege and, as such, is subject to being revoked if a student fails to follow any of the procedures or policies stated in this document.
 Please note that severe infractions could lead to disciplinary action.